 7. 1995 Mariners: As late as Aug.
 20, the M's trailed the Angels by 12 1/2 games, and they were 7 1/2 back going into September.
 But they won 19 of 27 in that final month, and the story of their surge is reflective in their attendance totals at the Kingdome, which went from a lowly figure of 12,102 on Sept.
-12 to more than 51,000 just 10 days later.
+12 to 52,356 just 10 days later.

 With Randy Johnson, Edgar Martinez and Ken Griffey Jr. all in their prime, the Mariners lived by the mantra "Refuse to Lose."
 But it was actually two losses -- on Sept.
 30 and Oct.
 1 in Texas -- that forced a tiebreaker game with the Halos.
-In Game 145 of that strike-shortened 144-game season, the M's took the division title behind The Big Unit's complete game and Luis Sojo's memorable inside-the-park "grand slam" (technically, a double and error).
+In Game 145 of that strike-shortened 144-game season, Seattle took the division title behind The Big Unit's complete game and Luis Sojo's memorable inside-the-park "grand slam" (technically, a double and error).

 The excitement continued with a nail-biter of a five-game series with the Yankees, before the M's run finally ended at the hands of the Indians in the AL Championship Series.
 The Mariners tied the next team on our list for the largest Sept.
 1 deficit overcome by a division champ.

 Video: LAA@SEA: Johnson K's Salmon to Win 1995 AL West Title